 Interest Rate Risk

 - In its effort to accomplish its dual goals of maximum employment and stable inflation, the U.S. Federal Reserve Board tends to adjust its policy in a counter cyclical fashion.
-Efforts to stimulate the economy through monetary policy generally lead to higher long-term interest rates and vice versa.
+Efforts to stimulate the economy through monetary policy generally lead to higher long-term interest rates and vice versa over time.
+Should the Fed adopt yield curve control it would preclude a rise in long-term rates in the near-term.

 Supply refers to lending and is represented by savings and investments.
 Excess supply puts downward pressure on interest rates.